 Although we don’t know exactly what this covenant entails, we can reasonably assume it will build off Trump’s recent declaration and will probably deal with the final status of Jerusalem, the Temple Mount, and the building of a new Jewish temple.
 We know there is a third temple because the Bible demands one to be rebuilt (Ezekiel 40-48, Matt.
 24:15, 2 Thess.
 2:4, Rev. 11:1-2).
 The world under Satan’s influence has long desired to make Jerusalem an international city under the pretenses that it serves the world’s three major religions.
 Each religion can claim some connection as Muslims and Christians because both have conquered and held control over it for brief periods of time.
 In the coming weeks and months, Jerusalem will become an even greater cup of trembling as the nation’s rage over this recent declaration (Zech.
 12:2-3).

-But what will really happen, is that this man Antichrist (rider on the white horse) will use peace as justification to take over Jerusalem maybe involved in allowing for the Jews to actually build their new temple.
-At the midway point of this seven years, this same man will desecrate the newly rebuilt Jewish temple by setting himself up as God-incarnate and his false prophet will demand all peoples worship him on pain of death.
+But what will really happen, is that this man Antichrist (rider on the white horse) will use peace as justification to take over Jerusalem may be involved in allowing for the Jews to actually build their new temple.
+At the midway point of these seven years, this same man will desecrate the newly rebuilt Jewish temple by setting himself up as God-incarnate and his false prophet will demand all peoples worship him on pain of death.
 Jesus said that when the Jews in Jerusalem see this, they must flee Jerusalem and leave without even packing their things (Matt.
 24:15-18).
 God will shepherd them and move them to a safe place to shelter them during the last half of Daniel’s 70th Week (Isaiah 26:20-21, Rev. 12:13-17).

 President Trump (like Cyrus and Nebuchadnezzar) was selected by God for this appointed time, to at a minimum, do this appointed thing (recognize Jerusalem).
 We know that there is a spiritual conflict going on because Jerusalem is not strategically significant in any other manner than a religious one.
-Although the Jews as a people-group have been blinded to the truth of the Gospel of Jesus Christ at present (Romans 11:25-29), God’s promises and calling to them are unchangeable (Jer.
+Although the Jews as a people group have been blinded to the truth of the Gospel of Jesus Christ at present (Romans 11:25-29), God’s promises and calling to them are unchangeable (Jer.
 31:35-37).
 After the Rapture and at a certain point during the Tribulation, they will realize that Jesus really was the Messiah, and they will call upon Him for salvation.